How uv Works Under the Hood

 Creating virtual environment at: .venv

-uv-workspace reads pyproject.toml and builds an in-memory model of your project: its name, version, existing dependencies, Python version requirement, and any workspace configuration.
+uv-workspace reads pyproject.toml and constructs an in-memory Manifest: the project name, existing dependencies, Python version constraint, workspace members, and overrides.

 dependencies = [